MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part4_Environment.md

 <!-- ![Set boundary floor](../media/BoundaryFloorAssociation.png) -->

-> Note: If you don't want to drag and drop (e.g. don't have a mouse to select with precision) you can set the properties using the target button to the right of the 'Floor Quad' property in the inspector, just make sure when selecting the target to chooses the objects that are in the Scene tab, not in the Assets tab.
+> Note: If you don't want to drag and drop (e.g. don't have a mouse to select with precision) you can set the properties using the target button to the right of the 'Floor Quad' property in the inspector, just make sure when selecting the target to choose the objects that are in the Scene tab, not in the Assets tab.

 Since we are going for a "standing-scale" configuration, let's change the space type to stationary.